BBA Online Summer Courses

 NOTE: Transient students must notify the Goizueta Registrar if they no longer plan to attend.

-- Students who wish to withdraw from a Maymester course after May 9, 2023 must request permission from the BBA Program Office.
+Maymester: Cancel on or before May 12, 2026 for full tuition refund.
+Cancel after May 13, 2026 for prorated tuition refund according to the refund schedule set by Student Financial Services.
+Students who wish to withdraw from a Maymester course after May 12, 2026 must request permission from the BBA Program Office.

 Please note that course offerings are subject to change/cancellation.
-Sometimes courses are cancelled or sections combined due to low enrollment, or on the need of the faculty.
+Sometimes courses are cancelled or sections combined due to low enrollment or on the need of the faculty.
 If a course is cancelled, students will be given the opportunity to enroll in an available course.
 Students will be notified of course changes/cancellation at the earliest opportunity.